 1. Get Your Finances in order

-Before finding the perfect new-build property, you should first speak to an experienced mortgage adviser and discuss how much you might be able to borrow.
-You can discuss the different offers that may be available to you and what you can realistically afford.
+Before finding the perfect new-build property, you should first speak to a mortgage broker and discuss how much you might be able to borrow.
+You can discuss the different mortgage products that may be available to you and what you can realistically afford.
 This will then provide you with an accurate budget when viewing developments.

 It would also be wise to have a mortgage agreement in principle (AIP) if possible, especially if you’re a first-time buyer.
-This document will encourage the developer that you can afford the home.
+This document will prove to the developer that you can afford the home.

 2. Research Developments

 Next, it’s time to go property hunting.
 Research the different developments within the area you want to move to and check if any of them are participating in the Help to Buy Equity Loan scheme.
 Thoroughly research the local areas as well as the actual developer and their previous work.